 I provide copies of my Disclosure Statement at our first conversation.
 My disclosure statement includes information regarding fees, confidentiality and its limits, cancellation policy, my Personal Information Protection Policy, and my process of closure.

-For your information, I use the Recommended Fee Schedule at the British Columbia Association of Clinical Counsellor website
+For your information, I use the Recommended Fee Schedule at the British Columbia Association of Clinical Counsellor website, modified to reflect our current economic climate.

 Also during this first conversation, we will work together to determine your immediate goals.
 We will revisit these goals and celebrate together, or change the goals as the way becomes clearer.
 I am committed to helping you meet your goals in a skilled and timely manner.